pantheon-systems/documentation/source/content/guides/quicksilver/07-trello.md

 1. Create a `pantheon.yml` file if one doesn't already exist in your root directory.

-1. Paste the following workflow into your `pantheon.yml` file to hook into the platform upon code being pushed to fire off the Trello integration script:
+1. Paste the following workflow into your `pantheon.yml` file to hook into the platform when code is pushed to trigger the Trello integration script:

         #always include the api version
         api_version: 1